pallakumar/FluidOnboardingSwiftUI/README.md

 **Fluid Onboarding – SwiftUI**
-A modern onboarding flow for iOS built with SwiftUI, featuring a custom liquid swipe effect (no third-party libraries).
+A modern onboarding flow for iOS built with SwiftUI, featuring a custom liquid swipe effect.
 This project demonstrates how to create a fluid, interactive onboarding experience with smooth transitions and full-screen background images.

 **Features**
-Pure SwiftUI (no external frameworks)
 Custom Liquid Swipe effect using Shape + DragGesture Full-screen background images with overlay text Reusable OnboardingPageView (title, subtitle, image)